TriPhamQ/cafe-tr/README.md

 # Cafe TR

-This project was cloned from [angular-4-quickstart-boilerplate](https://github.com/TriPhamQ/angular-4-quickstart-boilerplate) that was built on [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.
+This project was created from [angular-4-quickstart-boilerplate](https://github.com/TriPhamQ/angular-4-quickstart-boilerplate) that was built on [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.

 ## Set up